Govind-Patwal/My_Testing_Corner_at_GitHub/MissionDataJobStart.md

 # My North Star
-- No stress despite any situation
+- No stress despite any situation...
-- Don't take anything for granted
+- Don't take anything for granted...
 - A small plan, executed strongly (0% Stress, and 100% focus on inputs) is better than A Grand plan, executed weakly
 ---